EricWiener/liwc-analysis/README.md

 | VERB          | 0.125    | 0.125    |
 | WORK          | 0.125    | 0.125    |

 Please let me know if you have any questions or features requests.
-Please feel free to open up a pull request, issue, or shoot me an email at ericwiener3@gmail.com.
+Please feel free to open up a pull request or issue.